A-Rush-R/CS771-Mini-Project/README.md

 ## Contents

-- `main.py` : main file to generate and save predictions
+- `17.py` : 17 file to generate and save predictions
-- `utils.py` : utility functions used in `main.py`
+- `utils.py` : utility functions used in `17.py`
 - `pred_emoticon.txt` : predictions for the emoticons dataset
 - `pred_deepfeat.txt` : predictions for the deep features dataset
 - `pred_text_seq.txt` : predictions for the text sequences dataset